 I hear this mistake a lot.
 My students fully pronounce the vowels in each syllable of chocolate.
 But American English speakers will reduce the syllables and reduce the vowel sound in the weaker syllable.

 However, it’s pronounced a lot like CHOK lit (2 syllables) with the stress on the first syllable.

 —-Since we don’t usually pronounce all three syllables, this is similar to when we reduce syllables from family(3 syllables) to say famlee(2 syllables) and interesting(4 syllables) to say intresting(3 syllables). —-

-To pronounce chocolate like an American:
+To pronounce chocolate like a North American:

 Pronounce the o like “aw” (or “ah” if you note regional differences).